objective-php/docs/_build/html/en/_sources/01-getting-started.txt

     cd op-quick-start
     php -S localhost:8080 -t public

 That's it!
-If eveerything went fine, you should be able to point a browser to http://localhost:8080 and access the starter kit home page.
+If everything went fine, you should be able to point a browser to http://localhost:8080 and access the starter kit home page.